 Slices of crusty bread

-Step 1: Heat lard or oil in a large pot or Dutch oven over medium-high, then add minced onion and sauté until translucent, about 6-8 minutes.
+Step 1: Heat lard or oil in a large pot over medium-high, then add minced onion and sauté until translucent, about 6-8 minutes.

 Step 2: Add meat and sear until it’s lightly browned, about 3-4 minutes.

-Step 3: Reduce heat to medium-low and stir in paprika, caraway seeds, minced garlic, bay leaf, salt, and pepper.
+Step 3: Reduce heat to medium-low and stir in paprika, caraway seeds, minced garlic, bay leaves, salt, and pepper.
 Add water to cover them, about 1 liter (1.1 quarts).
-Then place lid on pot and let it simmer for about 1 hour, until pork is tender (adjust accordingly for other cuts of meat).
+Then place lid on pot and let it simmer until pork is tender, about 1 hour and 15 minutes (adjust accordingly for other cuts of meat).

-Step 4: Add potato chunks, green beans, chopped parsley, and remaining (1 liter / 1.1 quarts) water, and cook on a brisk simmer until potatoes are soft but not mushy, about 12-15 minutes.
+Step 4: Add potato chunks, green beans, and cover with remaining 1 liter (1.1 quarts) water, and cook at a brisk simmer until potatoes are soft but not mushy, about 15-20 minutes.

 Step 5: In a medium bowl, mix together sour cream and flour.
 Ladle a few spoons of the hot soup from the pot into the sour cream mixture and stir to combine.

-Step 7: Add chopped parsley and lemon juice to the soup and mix well.
+Step 7: Add chopped parsley and dill and the lemon juice to the soup and mix well.
 Taste and add more salt if needed.
 Serve in soup bowls with slices of crusty bread on the side.

 Words of advice